BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

     - `Options`: Additional parameters that tailor the setting's behavior, applicable to certain types like `enum`, `radio`, sliders and drags.
 This includes:
       - `Choices`: The options to be made available for `enum` and `radio` types.
       - `Min` and `Max`: Boundary values for types such as `slider`/`drag`.
+      - `Multiline`: Whether the text input should be multiline, used for `text` type.
+    - `VisibleIf`: Allows defining a simple boolean expression that determines the visibility of a setting, (also tab or section) based on the values of other settings.

 Thus, the main content of the blueprint is defined in the `Tabs` and `Settings` properties.
 You'll need to include at least one of these - either a list of tabs, or a list of standalone settings.
 Within each tab, you can define either `Sections` or a list of `Settings`.
 Sections provide a way to group related settings together under a header.
 Each setting has an `Id`, `Name`, `Type`, `Default` value, and at least a `Tooltip` or a `Description`.
 Each setting `Id` must be unique across the entire blueprint, and that is validated by one of the many validation checks MCM performs.